• Skip to primary navigation

 2. Take a heat-resisting bowl or saucepan and soak TVP* in the hot veggie broth for 10 minutes.

-TVP aka brown crumb-like mixture in a silver tray.
+Light brown crumbles on a silver tray.

-Pre-cooking onion and garlic
+Precooking onion and garlic

 1. While you wait for the TVP to get ready, peel and chop onion and garlic.